Skip to main content

 Wildlife Ecosystems

 Chavash Varmane supports a rich wildlife population, including large mammals such as moose, wild boar, and brown bears.
-The park is home to approximately 40 species of mammals, 180 species of birds, and numerous reptiles and amphibians.
+Since the park's establishment, brown bear, wolves, and beaver have returned to the area.
+[1] The park is home to approximately 40 species of mammals, 170 species of birds, and 17 species of amphibians and reptiles.
 Notable bird species include the black stork, golden eagle, and capercaillie.
 The rivers and streams within the park support a diverse aquatic ecosystem, including various fish species such as pike and perch.
 The park also serves as an important habitat for several endangered species listed in the Russian Red Book.

 Flora Ecosystems

 The park showcases a diverse array of plant life typical of the mixed forest zone, with over 800 species of vascular plants recorded.
-The forest canopy is dominated by pine, spruce, and oak trees, while the understory features rich populations of birch, lime, and maple.
+[1] The park encompasses three distinct forest types: southern taiga (coniferous), Volga Upland oak forest, and mixed broadleaf-coniferous forest.
+The understory features rich populations of birch, lime, and maple.
 The park is particularly noted for its extensive areas of old-growth forest and rare plant species, including several orchid varieties listed in the Red Book of Russia.
 Spring brings a spectacular display of woodland flowers, including hepatica and wood anemone.

 Geology